 - Who may want to consider opening an ABLE account

-- Why ABLE Accounts are a great opportunity for someone who is blind
+- Why an ABLE Account may be a great opportunity for someone who is blind

 - How to use an ABLE account to pay for blindness-related expenses